Minimalism (visual arts): Criticism

-This movement was heavily criticised by modernist formalist art critics and historians.
+This movement was heavily criticized by modernist formalist art critics and historians.
 Some critics thought minimal art represented a misunderstanding of the modern dialectic of painting and sculpture as defined by critic Clement Greenberg, arguably the dominant American critic of painting in the period leading up to the 1960s.
+Another critique of minimal art concerns that many artists were designers of the work while they were executed by unknown craftsmen.

 The most notable critique of minimalism was produced by Michael Fried, a formalist critic, who objected to the work on the basis of its "theatricality".
 In "Art and Objecthood", published in Artforum in June 1967, he declared that the minimal work of art, particularly minimal sculpture, was based on an engagement with the physicality of the spectator.
-He argued that work like Robert Morris's transformed the act of viewing into a type of spectacle, in which the artifice of the act observation and the viewer's participation in the work were unveiled.
+He argued that work like Robert Morris's transformed the act of viewing into a type of spectacle, in which the artifice of the act of observation and the viewer's participation in the work were unveiled.
 Fried saw this displacement of the viewer's experience from an aesthetic engagement within, to an event outside of the artwork as a failure of minimal art.
 Fried's essay was immediately challenged by postminimalist and earth artist Robert Smithson in a letter to the editor in the October issue of Artforum.
-Smithson stated: "what Fried fears most is the consciousness of what he is doing — namely being himself theatrical".
+Smithson stated: "what Fried fears most is the consciousness of what he is doing – namely being himself theatrical".

-Another critique of minimal art concerns a fact that many artists were only designers of the projects while the actual art works were executed by unknown craftsmen.